 How Setting Boundaries Supports Career Growth

 In reality, that’s a myth.
-Setting boundaries doesn't slow your career growth—it fuels it by keeping you away from burnout and helping you perform at your best.
+Setting boundaries doesn't slow your career growth; it fuels it by helping you perform at your best.

 Professionals with healthy workplace boundaries tend to manage expectations effectively, communicate clearly, maintain consistency, and work sustainably.